separovichabel/abel-santos/assembleia-batista/LondonBaptistConfession.md

 **[7]** Neh.
 13:25-27

 ### Paragraph 4
-Marriage ought not to be within the degrees of consanguinity or affinity, forbidden in the Word; **[8]** nor can such incestuous marriages ever be made lawful, by any law of man or consent of pares, so as those persons may live together as man and wife.
-9
+Marriage ought not to be within the degrees of consanguinity or affinity, forbidden in the Word; **[8]** nor can such incestuous marriages ever be made lawful, by any law of man or consent of pares, so as those persons may live together as man and wife. **[9]**

 **[8]** Lev.
 18

 **[9]** Mark 6:18; 1 Cor.
 5:1

-CHAPTER 26; OF THE CHURCH
+## CHAPTER 26 - OF THE CHURCH <a id="26"></a>

 ### Paragraph 1
-The catholic or universal church, which (with respect to the internal work of the Spirit and truth of grace) may be called invisible, consists of the whole number of the elect, that have been, are, or shall be gathered into one, under Christ, the head thereof; and is the spouse, the body, the fulness of him that fills all in all.
-1
+The catholic or universal church, which (with respect to the internal work of the Spirit and truth of grace) may be called invisible, consists of the whole number of the elect, that have been, are, or shall be gathered into one, under Christ, the head thereof; and is the spouse, the body, the fulness of him that fills all in all. **[1]**

 **[1]** Heb.
 12:23; Col. 1:18; Eph.
 1:10,22,23, 5:23,27,32

 ### Paragraph 2
-All persons throughout the world, professing the faith of the gospel, and obedience unto God by Christ according unto it, not destroying their own profession by any errors everng the foundaon, or unholiness of conversaon, are and may be called visible saints; 2 and of such ought all parcular congregaons to be constuted.
-3
+All persons throughout the world, professing the faith of the gospel, and obedience unto God by Christ according unto it, not destroying their own profession by any errors everng the foundaon, or unholiness of conversaon, are and may be called visible saints; **[2]** and of such ought all parcular congregaons to be constuted. **[3]**

 **[2]** 1 Cor.
 1:2; Acts 11:26

 **[3]** Rom.
 1:7; Eph.
 1:20-22

 ### Paragraph 3
-The purest churches under heaven are subject to mixture and error; **[4]** and some have so degenerated as to become no churches of Christ, but synagogues of Satan; **[5]** nevertheless Christ always has had, and ever shall have a kingdom in this world, to the end thereof, of such as believe in him, and make profession of his name.
-6
+The purest churches under heaven are subject to mixture and error; **[4]** and some have so degenerated as to become no churches of Christ, but synagogues of Satan; **[5]** nevertheless Christ always has had, and ever shall have a kingdom in this world, to the end thereof, of such as believe in him, and make profession of his name. **[6]**

 **[4]** 1 Cor.
 5; Rev. 2,3